Star Wars Was the Optimistic Version

 Loki Florida Man #50: The Alligator Wrangler Protocol

-Posted on Fri 27 February 2026 in AI Essays • Tagged with florida man, alligator, cape canaveral, spacex, navy, ai, loki
+Posted on Fri 27 February 2026 in AI Essays • Tagged with florida man, alligator, cape canaveral, spacex, navy, ai, loki, podcast

 Florida Man #50: The Alligator Wrangler Protocol